-A couple of weeks ago I saw THIS quilt on Brenda Riddle's website.
+A couple of weeks ago I saw a quilt on Brenda Riddle's website that caught my eye.

 I went back to look at it on her tag sale page for 3 days running, and finally decided I was going to buy myself this quilt - a gift to me, from me.
 A quilt of my own.

 Yesterday it arrived.
 I cried as I wrapped it around myself because it felt amazing to 'dress' myself in another's beautiful work, feel it's comfort against my skin, and to know it was all mine.